olubunmmy/Android-Forensic-Image-Analysis/README.md

 ---

-### Step 2:  Autopsy Installation
+###  Autopsy Installation

 Autopsy was successfully installed on an Ubuntu virtual machine running inside Oracle VirtualBox on a Windows 10 host system.
 The goal of this installation was to create a functional and reliable environment for performing Android forensic investigations.

 The installation process began with updating the system's package lists using the `apt` package manager.
 Autopsy and its core dependency, The Sleuth Kit, were installed directly from the Ubuntu repositories.
-Once installed, Autopsy was launched via the terminal, which started a local web server and provided access to its browser-based interface.

 ---

-### Step 3: Image Acquisition and Case Setup
+### Case Initialization and Image Ingestion

-The Android forensic image was downloaded and Autopsy was launched from the terminal, opening its web-based interface.
-A new case was created, and the Android image file was added as a raw disk image data source.
+Autopsy was successfully launched from the terminal, initiating its browser-based graphical interface.
+A new forensic case was created within the interface, and the Android image file was added as a raw disk image data source.
+This marked the beginning of the forensic analysis,it enabled Autopsy to parse the image and extract relevant mobile artifacts using its built-in modules.

+---

-#### Step 4: Selected ingest modules:
+####  Selected ingest modules:

 - File Type Identification